svmiller/svmiller.github.io/_posts/2015-02-12-moving-from-beamer-to-r-markdown.md

 \AtBeginSubsection{}
 \AtBeginSubsubsection{}
 \setlength{\emergencystretch}{0em}
-\setlength{\parskip}{0pt}</pre>
+\setlength{\parskip}{0pt}

+{% endhighlight %}

 Most of these are cosmetic fixes (i.e. representing school colors in my presentations, which you are free to change), but some commands are quite useful.
-The last two commands in the above code reduce some of R Markdown&#8217;s odd vertical spacing.
-The four lines above that suppress R Markdown&#8217;s proclivity to create new slides that are just the section titles.
+The last two commands in the above code reduce some of R Markdown's odd vertical spacing.
+The four lines above that suppress R Markdown's proclivity to create new slides that are just the section titles.

 Finally, `after_body` is an optional command that will include whatever you want as slides material after what is otherwise the last slide of your document.
 Since I like table of contents after the last slide, I have simple .txt file with the following Beamer markup.

-<pre>\section[]{}
+{% highlight latex %}
+\section[]{}
 \frame{\small \frametitle{Table of Contents}
-\tableofcontents}</pre>
+\tableofcontents}

+{% endhighlight %}

 #  Compiling Your Markdown Document

-If you&#8217;re using [Rstudio][10], compiling the R Markdown document is as simple as clicking a few buttons in the script window.
+If you're using [Rstudio][10], compiling the R Markdown document is as simple as clicking a few buttons in the script window.

 However, I tend to not like using GUIs, even if Rstudio is quite useful.
-I do love automated scripts, though, especially R scripts in which I don&#8217;t have to specify a working directory.
-Toward that end, I wrote a simple script that you can treat as executable (assuming you&#8217;re on a Linux or Mac machine) to automatically compile your Markdown documents.
+I do love automated scripts, though, especially R scripts in which I don't have to specify a working directory.
+Toward that end, I wrote a simple script that you can treat as executable (assuming you're on a Linux or Mac machine) to automatically compile your Markdown documents.

+{% highlight r %}
-<pre>#! /usr/bin/Rscript --vanilla --default-packages=base,stats,utils
+#! /usr/bin/Rscript --vanilla --default-packages=base,stats,utils
 library(knitr)
 library(rmarkdown)
-file &lt;- list.files(pattern='.Rmd')
+file <- list.files(pattern='.Rmd')
-rmarkdown::render(file)</pre>
+rmarkdown::render(file)
+{% endhighlight %}

 This process assumes you have just one .Rmd file per directory, which should not be a drastic change for LaTeX users.
-Given LaTeX&#8217;s proclivity to create log files and additional auxiliary files with every compile, LaTeX users (like me) tend to get in the habit of having one directory for each document.
+Given LaTeX's proclivity to create log files and additional auxiliary files with every compile, LaTeX users (like me) tend to get in the habit of having one directory for each document.

 Save that script with a .R extension and allow your Linux or Mac operating system to treat it as executable.
 You should be good to go after that.